Soviet Union and the Arab–Israeli conflict: Six-Day War

 In the 1960s, there were numerous clashes between the Syrians and Israelis on the Syria–Israel border.
-In October 1966 Palestinian guerilla operation against Israel intensified.
+In October 1966 Palestinian guerrilla operation against Israel intensified.
 One of the most serious of these incidents occurred on April 7, 1967, when Israel destroyed seven of Syria's modern Soviet MIG planes.
 Although the Soviets provided the Syrian army with weapons, they made it clear that they wanted to avoid war.
-After several more Palestinian guerilla operations, Soviet foreign ministry adopted a "two pronged approach", demanding that Israel stop its aggressive policy toward the Arab countries and telling Iraq, Jordan and Syria that a warning had been sent out and explaining that the Soviet government disproved of any Chinese involvement in the Middle East and the actions of the Palestinian guerrilla organizations.
+After several more Palestinian guerrilla operations, Soviet foreign ministry adopted a "two pronged approach", demanding that Israel stop its aggressive policy toward the Arab countries and telling Iraq, Jordan and Syria that a warning had been sent out and explaining that the Soviet government disproved of any Chinese involvement in the Middle East and the actions of the Palestinian guerrilla organizations.

 As tensions between Israel and Syria increased, Israel felt the threat of force was the only deterrent left.
 On May 12, the Politburo was told that the IDF had formulated a large-scale attack on Syria and was simply waiting for a good time to begin it.
 A day later, on May 13, 1967, the Soviet's gave the Egyptian President, Gamal Abd al-Nasser an intelligence report that claimed there were Israeli troops gathering on the Syrian border.
 Dmitri Chuvakhin, Soviet ambassador to Israel, refused an Israeli Invitation to visit the border in order to disprove the report.
 On May 14, Nasser sent his chief of staff, General Mohamed Fawzi to the border to investigate the report, and was told there were no Israeli troop concentrations.
 Although, Nasser knew that the Soviet report was wrong, he perhaps interpreted it to indicate Soviet support of an Egyptian offensive towards Israel.
 On May 15, Nasser sent the Egyptian army to Sinai and on May 18, 1967, Nasser requested that the U.N.
 Emergency Force (UNEF) withdraw from Egypt.
 Furthermore, on May 22 he closed the Tiran straits to Israeli ships.